timgit/pg-boss/docs/configuration.md

 ### Job retention

+* **retentionSeconds**, number

+    How many seconds a job may be in created state before it is considered abandoned and archived.
+Must be >=1

 * **retentionMinutes**, number

     How many minutes a job may be in created state before it is considered abandoned and archived.
 Must be >=1